Education and Events to help people start or improve Plans for Life and purpose…hosted at an animal sanctuary and organic farm

 - Advocate adoption and no-kill shelters except for mercy euthanasia

-- Support honored tradition and meaning of riderless horses for Veterans Day
+- Support honored tradition and meaning of riderless horses at Veterans Day

 - People seeking to Master Goliaths can plan, renew, and begin action

-- Veterans Making Comebacks can heal faster connecting to animals
+- Veterans Making Comebacks can heal better connecting with animals

-- People with physical or moral injury can recover with personal leadership better
+- People with “moral injury” can recover with personal leadership better in nature with animals

-- People often treat other people and animals about the same when no one is looking so teaching higher levels of animal rights also helps human behavior and relationships.
+- People often treat other people and animals about the same when no one is looking so teaching higher levels of animal care and rights also helps human behavior and relationships in society.